 “Then we break in to the secret lab and steal the research?” asked Miss Monday.

-“Unless I’ve missed something, there’s still the matter of the individual with the immunity to the virus,” said Kass.
+“Unless I’ve missed something, there’s still the matter of the individual with the immunity to the virus,” said Kas.

 “About that,” said Miss Monday.
 “Mr. Palmer suggested that I might be immune.”

 “What?
-Why would she be immune?” asked Kass, turning to Palmer.
+Why would she be immune?” asked Kas, turning to Palmer.

 Miss Monday answered.
 “For one, because I’ve already been infected, and I have no symptoms of the virus,” she said.
 Jonathan stared at her in alarm.
 “And for another thing, it’s not the first time I’ve been exposed to the virus.”